leafo/lapis/docs/actions.md

 In most circumstances it is unnecessary to call write as the return value of an action is automatically passed to write.
-In before filters, write has the dual purpose of writing to the output and cancelling the any further actions from running.
+In before filters, write has the dual purpose of writing to the output and cancelling any further actions from running.

 ### `url_for(name_or_obj, params, query_params=nil, ...)`